-When you go up against your brokerage firm or your broker, you’ll want to have an exceptional Miami stock broker misconduct lawyer to build your case.
-At Wolper Law Firm, we are committed to obtaining maximum restitution for wronged investors just like you.
+When you go up against your brokerage firm or your broker, you’ll want to have an exceptional Miami stockbroker misconduct lawyer to build your case.
+At Wolper Law Firm, P.A., we are committed to obtaining maximum restitution for wronged investors just like you.
 If we are able to take on your case, you can rest easier knowing our team of lawyers is advocating for your rights.

 Financial advisors and brokerage firms have gotten creative over the years with the various ways that they can defraud their investors.
 In fact, some have been able to fly under the radar for years without getting caught—allowing them to earn considerable gains while their investors suffered losses.